 This week at SID DisplayWeek LG Display will launch a new OLED microdisplay.
 Branded as OLEDoS, LGD's display is a 0.42" 1280x720 (3,500 PPI) panel that uses a color-filter based design.

 LGD's microdisplay achieves very high brightness (over 4,000 nits) and the color gamut is quoted as DCI > 97% DCI.

 OLED lighting developer OLEDWorks announced that it has developed a high-performance multi-stack OLED microdisplay technology.
 Next week at SID Displayweek OLEDWorks will present the technology, and results from 3, 4 and 5-stack microdisplay formulations.

-OLEDWorks explains that it has realized its multi-stack OLED lighting technology, with its very high performance, can be applied to microdisplays - and the results are "exceptional".
+OLEDWorks explains that it has realized its multi-stack OLED lighting technology - and the results are "exceptional".
 The company says that combined wit its unique and cost-effective manufacturing technology, microdisplays based on this new technology could combine high brightness, long lifetimes, exceptional power efficiencies - all at a low manufacturing cost.

 In 2012, we first heard that eMagin is developing direct emission (or direct patterning, as the company calls it) OLED microdisplays.
 Fast forward into 2020, and the company is aiming to soon start producing such displays (it already launched its first such panel, see more below).
 In this article we'll look into the technology and the latest updates from eMagin.